San José State University School of Social Work Mission and Goals

 Statement of Core Competencies

 The curriculum for the School of Social Work is guided by ten core competency areas, which are defined by the Council on Social Work Education and are reflective of the program mission and goals.
-Each competency area is operationalized by practice behaviors: specific knowledge, values, and skills needed for generalist practice (BASW) graduates or applied in advanced practice with additional specialized knowledge and skills (MSW).
+The operational definition of each competency area demonstrated through practice behaviors: specific knowledge, values, and skills needed for generalist practice (BASW) graduates or applied in advanced practice with additional specialized knowledge and skills (MSW).
+For the School of Social Work, these ten competencies constitute the major student learning objectives for the program.
 The core competencies for the BASW and MSW Programs are outlined below:

 Each graduate of the Social Work Programs is able to…